 Book a Tour for Chiang Rai Here:

-Cost, time and advice of the Luang Prabang to Chiang Mai/ Chiang Mai to Luang Prabang slow boat:
+The Luang Prabang to Chiang Mai/ Chiang Mai to Luang Prabang Slow Boat:

 Each day on the Laos to Thailand slow boat will be between 7-9 hours.

 Depending on which way you travel and it could take between 2-3 days for the journey.